fallenbeck/passwd_check.py/README.md

 | ```2```         | *Ugly*    | Error while parsing command line arguments |
 | ```3```         | *Ugly*    | Could not read one of the input files containing hosts, usernames and/or passwords |

+### Todo
+There are some feature that should be implemented in the future.

+- Specify connection timeout from the command line

 ## Contact
 If you have any questions feel free to contact me at <niels@lrz.de>.